Up to 60% off sofas & mattresses — limited‑time deals.

 • Restless sleepers who change positions often

-• Heavier back/stomach-leaning sleepers who fear sag
+• Heavier back/stomach-leaning sleepers who want extra support

 Where it falls short